 A visit to Rome often includes seeing the Vatican Museums and Sistine Chapel which see about 5 million visitors a year.
 Because the huge complex is so popular the ticket lines are very long.

-- Small group Pre-opening and Skip-the-line Vatican Tours with the Roman Guy are eligible for a 5% discount – use promo code ITALYMARTHA when you book online.
+- Small group Pre-opening and Skip-the-line Vatican Tours with the Tour Guy (formerly the Roman Guy) are eligible for a 5% discount – use promo code ITALYMARTHA when you book online.
 (Discount applies only to small group tours)

 While there’s no ticket line to avoid, reservations are mandatory to visit the Borghese Gallery.
 Entrances are every 2 hours.
 The number of guests allowed to be inside is limited so when your 2 hours are up, you need to exit.
 It’s recommended to be at the museum 30 minutes before your reserved time in order to be assured of entrance.